 In their latest attempt to mine the aquifer at the expense of the desert ecosystem, the Cadiz corporation has purchased an unused pipeline for the purpose of exporting water from the desert to the southern San Joaquin Valley.
-Our conservation partner Mojave Watch has posted a story on the latest chapter in this long running battle.

 2021 Virtual Landscape Tour is Live!